Tour de France Femmes 2025 - The GC favourites form guide

 She won the road race at the Olympics in 2016, three world titles in the road race in 2018 and then in the time trial and road race in 2020.
 Other career highlights include a record seven consecutive victories at La Flèche Wallonne, four overall titles at the Giro d'Italia, and Tour of Flanders, Amstel Gold, and twice winner of Liège-Bastogne-Liège.

 She hung up her wheels at the end of the 2021 season to take on a directeur sportif role at SD Worx-Protime.
-But she'll be back in 2025, racing in SD Worx-Protime colours where she could potentially pick up where she left off as one of the top riders in the world.
+But she returned this year, racing in SD Worx-Protime colours where she could potentially pick up where she left off in the Grand Tours as one of the top riders in the world.

 The team have lost Demi Vollering to FDJ-SUEZ, but they retained reigning world champion Lotte Kopecky on a long-term deal through to the end of 2028.

-Winning the Tour de France would fill a gap in Van der Breggen's extensive palmares, and she certainly has the racing experience to back up a yellow-jersey bid, but we won't know until she begins racing again how her form will develop into the spring and summer season.
+Winning the Tour de France would fill a gap in Van der Breggen's extensive palmares, and she certainly has the racing experience to back up a yellow-jersey bid.
+She has had a promising spring campaign with a second at Strade Bianche and third overall at La Vuelta Femenina.

 Juliette Labous has become a French fan favourite at her home Tour de France and a podium hopeful, once again, for the 2025 edition.